slapadominik/CourierManager/README.md

 # CourierManager

+It is WinForms CRUD application for company, which provides delivery/courier services.
+CourierManager lets users check package status, helps couriers in add/edit packages and gives opportunity for administrator to manage clients in the system.
-Desktop application written in C#, excersise for KuŸnia Rewelacyjnych Developerów.
+It is excersise for Kuznia Rewelacyjnych Developerów.